 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
-Keep the container tightly closed.
-Protect from moisture and humidity.
+Store at room temperature between 20 and 25 degrees C (59 and 86 degrees F).
 Throw away any unused medicine after the expiration date.